21.5.25

 Hayle Beach - first footsteps

-It's tough by the seaside
+It's tough by the seaside on our beach

-Our one night luxury pod
+Our one night only luxury pod

 Trengwainton Gardens

-The travelers at Trengwainton Gardens
+The travellers at Trengwainton Gardens

 Border Beauty